ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 ## 8. Side gig as self-employed

 In Germany, taking on a side gig as self-employed or as a freelancer is a popular way to earn extra income.
 Unlike traditional employment, self-employment lets you work for yourself but requires attention to legal and tax obligations.
 Here’s how to set up a side gig, required steps, and the taxes/limitations to consider.

+**Heads-up (e-invoices):** Even for a side gig, if you invoice B2B you must be able to receive and store structured e-invoices from 01.01.2025 (PDF ≠ e-invoice).
+Kleinunternehmer are exempt from issuing but not from receiving.

 #### 1. What is a self-employed side gig?